 What is an advance statement?

 An advance statement records how you would like to be looked after you lose mental capacity.
 It should be considered by anyone who is involved in your care, but it is not legally binding.

 - where you want to be cared for

 - whether you prefer baths or showers

-- what you enjoy doing – eg the type of music or TV programmes you like
+- what you enjoy doing – like the type of music or TV programmes you enjoy

 - who you want to be consulted about your care